Patrick-Wood/plumb-charter/CHARTER.md

 ### A.1 Purpose

 The Work Activity Classification framework governs how work activities are mapped to Authority Suitability Bands.
 This appendix defines the principles of the classification framework.
-The implementation — the specific taxonomy, classification mechanism, pattern-matching logic, and priority ordering — is proprietary to DeskGems LLC and is not published.
+The implementation — the specific taxonomy, classification mechanism, pattern-matching logic, and priority ordering — is proprietary to Patrick Wood and is not published.

 ### A.2 Classification Principles